 "STRONGER THAN VIOLENCE" LAUNCHES POSTER CAMPAIGN WITH SUPERMARKETS

-Since the current coronavirus crisis may increase the risk of domestic violence, Federal Minister Dr Franziska Giffey launched the “Not Safe at Home?”
+Since the current coronavirus crisis may increase the risk of domestic violence, Federal Minister Franziska Giffey launched the “Not Safe at Home?”
 (Zuhause nicht sicher?) campaign with the support of Germany’s large food retailers ALDI Nord, ALDI Süd, EDEKA, Lidl, Netto Marken-Discount, Penny, real and REWE.

 Many people are seriously affected by the restrictions during the coronavirus crisis.
 Fears, worries, conflicts and the potential for stress escalate, which might lead to an increased risk of domestic violence.
 For some people, their own home is not a safe place anymore.
 In this situation, it is vital to find new ways of supporting those who have experienced or witnessed domestic violence.

-This is why, on 29 April 2020, Federal Minister Dr Franziska Giffey launched the nationwide campaign “Not Safe at Home?”
+This is why, on 29 April 2020, Federal Minister Franziska Giffey launched the nationwide campaign “Not Safe at Home?”
 (Zuhause nicht sicher?) together with Germany’s large food retailers ALDI Nord, ALDI Süd, EDEKA, Lidl, Netto Marken-Discount, Penny, real and REWE.

 Several thousand supermarkets throughout Germany sent a clear sign: Together we are #StrongerthanViolence!